Ynn/selfstar/exercises/hvac.md

 Try to propose a consistent energy management strategy based on the room occupancy.

-It would be a good idea to extend the TemperatureManagerAdministration to allow the configuration of the considerated factors and thresholds depending on your strategy.
+It would be a good idea to extend the TemperatureManagerAdministration to allow the configuration of the factors you are considering as well as the thresholds - it will depend on your strategy.

 Write a command to be able to trigger the energy saving mode:
 Add a command to test your work: